-This task is done on your PC using the MESA Studio SDK in Eclipse.
+You can build the service package using the MESA Developer Studio SDK in Eclipse.

 - 1. Open the FileRename SDK package in the Package Explorer. - 2.
 Right-click on the name of the package and select Export. - 3.
-In the Export window, expand the MESA Studio node, select Service Packages, and click Next. - 4.
+In the Export window, expand the MESA Developer Studio node, select Service Packages, and click Next. - 4.
 In the Export Service Package window, type or browse to the location on your PC where the service package should be created.
 Click Finish. - 5.
 Open Windows Explorer and browse to the location to verify that the service package is there.

-For this example, the path and filename are:

-drive:\your chosen folder\FileRename\dist\FileRename 3000.0.0.jar
+For this example, the path and filename are: drive:\your chosen folder\FileRename\dist\FileRename 3000.0.0.jar